p3nrose/RAP_POSE_LAB/LAB_POSE.md

 In this task you will detect the position of AR tags using a simulated camera.

-Build the project for this lab called `rap_pose_lab_niryo` and source your workspace before launching the following launch file `niryo_pickandplace_sim.launch` in this project (wait until Rviz is started). \
+Launch the simulation with the command below and wait until Rviz is started:

+ `roslaunch icclab_grasping_niryo niryo_pickandplace_sim.launch world_name:=box_with_marker.world`

 Verify the presence of the AR tag in the world in Gazebo and RViz (activate the point cloud and the image plugins of the camera).

 You will use the ar_track_alvar package (see [http://wiki.ros.org/ar_track_alvar](http://wiki.ros.org/ar_track_alvar) )  to detect the AR tags in the simulated environment.
+Launch the aruco detector with the following commmand (remember to build the project and source the workspace first):

+ `roslaunch rap_pose_lab_niryo aruco_detect_indiv_no_kinect.launch`

-After **launching the** aruco_detect_indiv_no_kinect.launch file you find under the `rap_pose_lab_niryo/launch` folder, you can visualize in RViz a “marker” that shows any aruco tag detected by the camera (add the required plugin).
+Now you can activate a “marker” in RviZ that shows any aruco tag detected by the camera (add the required plugin).
 Aruco also publishes the corresponding TF.

 Use the command `rosrun rqt_tf_tree rqt_tf_tree` to **visualize the TF tree**.
 Note that **the TF tree needs to be completely connected** in order to compute transformations to and from each frame.